How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 Fragmented cash visibility across accounts or business units.
 Fragmented cash visibility across accounts or business units can significantly undermine forecasting accuracy—dropping by as much as 19% as the number of bank accounts, legal entities, and currencies increases.
 Many finance leaders still rely on unreliable cash flow forecasts, which can result in missed investment opportunities and higher bank overdraft costs.

 Static plans that don't adapt to change.
 In volatile markets, yesterday's assumptions may be irrelevant tomorrow.
-Companies need dynamic models that adjust to changing conditions.
+Companies need dynamic cash flow scenarios that adjust to changing key assumptions.

 Forecast accuracy comparison: manual vs. automated Methods